traedamatic/CakePHP2.1-App-Template-/README.md

-#App Template for CakePHP 2.1
+#App Template for CakePHP 2.2

 This project should speed up the creating of a CakePHP Apps/Websites.

+This template needs CakePHP 2.2.x now!

 ##Including